KUPU (TV): Analog-to-digital conversion

-The station flash-cut its digital signal into operation on UHF channel 15; its former analog channel 56 was among the high band UHF channels (52-69) that were removed from broadcasting use and auctioned by the U.S. government for other uses as a result of the transition, using PSIP to display the station's virtual channel as its former UHF analog channel 56; although stations are required to use a PSIP virtual channel that corresponds with their analog channel allocation, KUPU later remapped to virtual channel 15, matching its physical digital signal.
+The station flash-cut its digital signal into operation on UHF channel 15, using virtual channel 56; its former analog channel 56 was among the high band UHF channels (52–69) that were removed from broadcasting use and auctioned by the U.S. government for other uses as a result of the transition.
+Although stations are required to use a virtual channel that corresponds with their analog channel allocation, KUPU later remapped to virtual channel 15, matching its physical digital signal.